 To improve the experience of using a bicycle, partnerships have been created with several establishments spread around the city, such as parking lots, gyms and bike repair shops.
 In this way, Jessica can check all partner establishments via app and use this infrastructure as many times as she wants.

 In order for the users to be able to identify the best configuration of the bicycle, it was created a system of constant experimentation.

 In this way, Jessica can use the bike and, after a month of use, she can request the exchange of one or more components until she can identify the best configuration for her.

-To enhance the service and also solve some of the pillars of the project, we designed a bicycle that is modular for different types of use.
+To enhance the service and also solve some of the pillars of the project, we designed a modular bike which can adapt to the varied needs of people.

 The bicycle was designed to be totally modular, adapting to the needs of different people.
 The name given - Umabike - means "one bike", referring to a single bicycle that serves several uses.

 Despite all the functionalities, it was maintained a simple and iconic design so that all the elements were aesthetically aligned in a harmonic way, differentiating from the current electric bicycles of the market.

 To do this, we got inspiration in the classical and traditional bikes geometry, but creating a singular language only in the main part of the frame, establishing a dialogue between the new and the old.

 The white part of the frame is the main structure that embraces the front and the back tube.
 In this way, we could modularize the size of the bicycle, creating a unique frame that adapts for different size of users.